OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

 The :code:`CaseReader` provides access to :code:`Case` objects, each of which encapsulates a data point recorded by one of the sources.

 :code:`Case` objects are uniquely identified in a case recorder file by their case names.
-A Case name is a string.
+A case name is a string.
 As an example, here is a case name:

     'rank0:ScipyOptimize_SLSQP|1|root._solve_nonlinear|1'